Trust Is Verifiability, Not Accuracy

 Accuracy is a claim.
 Verifiability is the receipt.

 Accuracy is something you assert about your own work.
-It is what you tell the user on the homepage.
-It is, most of the time, true.
+It's what you put on the homepage.
+Most of the time it's even true.

-• Accuracy without verifiability is invisible.
-The reader cannot distinguish your accurate tool from a confidently wrong one.
+- Accuracy without verifiability is invisible.
+The reader can't tell your accurate tool apart from a confidently wrong one.

-• Verifiability without accuracy is also invisible — but only briefly.
+- Verifiability without accuracy is also invisible, but only for a while.
 Errors get caught.
 The tool either improves or loses standing.

-The difference shows up most clearly when someone tries to cite your work.
-A journalist on deadline does not have time to take your accuracy on faith.
-They need to be able to follow your methodology to the source, confirm the figure, and link it.
-If your tool offers no methodology, no source links, no refresh date, the journalist's options are: (a) cite you on faith, which good journalists won't do; or (b) walk away.
+You see the gap most clearly the moment someone tries to cite you.
+A journalist on deadline doesn't have time to take your accuracy on faith.
+They need to follow your methodology to the source, confirm the figure, and link it.
+If your tool offers no methodology, no source links, no refresh date, the journalist has two options: cite you on faith, which the good ones won't, or walk away.
 Most walk away.
-The number gets attributed to a federal source instead, and your tool — which did the actual joining work — disappears from the chain.
+The number gets attributed to a federal source instead, and your tool, the one that did the actual joining work, drops out of the chain entirely.

-That disappearance is the cost of unverifiability.
-It does not feel like a cost in the moment, because nobody emails to say "I almost cited you but couldn't."
-But it accumulates, and after a few hundred near-misses you have a tool that is accurate, well-built, used by no one as a source, and slowly losing ground to whichever competitor figured out the receipts.
+That drop-out is the cost of being unverifiable.
+It never feels like a cost in the moment, because nobody emails to say "I almost cited you and couldn't."
+It just accumulates.
+A few hundred near-misses later you have a tool that is accurate, well-built, used by no one as a source, and quietly losing ground to whichever competitor figured out the receipts.

 What "verifiable" actually requires

-The discipline is not glamorous.
-It is the part of the work that a venture-funded competitor will skip first when they're trying to ship faster, and it is exactly the part that compounds.
+The discipline here isn't glamorous.
+It's the part a venture-funded competitor cuts first when they want to ship faster, and it's exactly the part that compounds.
 The minimum building blocks:

 A written methodology page.
 Not a marketing page.
 A document that names the source datasets, the join keys, the transformations applied, the rounding rules, the cases the tool excludes and why.
 Boring to write.
 The single highest-leverage page on a civic data site.

 A per-record source trail.
-For every figure shown to the reader, the reader should be able to reach the original publishing entity.
-Not a generic "data from federal sources" disclaimer.
+For every figure you show the reader, the reader should be able to reach the original publishing entity.
+Not a generic "data from federal sources" line.
 The actual hospital's actual file URL, dated, fetched.

 A refresh date.
-Visible on every page, not just the about page.
-Stale data is fine if disclosed.
-Stale data presented as current is fraud, even when it's accidental.
+On every page, not buried on the about page.
+Stale data is fine if you disclose it.
+Stale data presented as current is fraud, even when it's an accident.

 Disclosed limitations.
-What the tool does not cover.
-What it cannot say.
-What categories of error are most likely.
-The temptation is to hide these because they look like weaknesses.
-They are not weaknesses; they are the thing that makes the tool trustworthy.
-A tool that names its limits is a tool that has thought about them.
+What the tool doesn't cover.
+What it can't say.
+Where error is most likely to creep in.
+The temptation is to hide all of this because it reads like weakness.
+It isn't weakness.
+It's the thing that makes the tool trustworthy.
+A tool that names its limits is a tool that has actually thought about them.

 A stable URL pattern.
-This sounds like an SEO concern.
-It is actually a citation concern.
+Sounds like an SEO concern.
+It's a citation concern.
 If your hospital profile lives at `/hospital/12345` today and `/va/norfolk/sentara-norfolk` next year, every citation written today breaks.
-The URL is part of the verifiability surface — it has to outlast the redesign.
+The URL is part of what makes the tool verifiable.
+It has to outlast the redesign.

 Provenance over polish.
-When in doubt between making the page prettier and making the data trail clearer, choose the trail.
+When you're torn between making the page prettier and making the data trail clearer, pick the trail.
 The audience that would cite you values the trail.
-The audience that values the polish was never going to cite you.
+The audience that values the polish was never going to cite you anyway.

 The two audiences